 Annually, the superintendent provides the School Board with a work plan designed to implement the goals set for the division by the School Board.
 The School Board evaluates the superintendent annually.
 The School Board develops the instrument to evaluate the superintendent after consulting the uniform performance standards and criteria developed by the Board of Education and the superintendent.
-The superintendent's evaluations include student academic progress as a significant component and an overall summative rating.
-Evaluations include identification of areas of individual strengths and weaknesses and recommendations for appropriate professional activities.
+The superintendent's evaluations include

+- Student academic progress as a significant component - An overall summative rating - Identification of areas of individual strengths and weaknesses - Recommendations for appropriate professional activities - An evaluation of cultural competency

 Informal evaluations may also take place as the Board deems appropriate, provided that specific criteria for such appraisals be communicated to the superintendent.